Future of the Brussels Schools

 - Finally, even with a foreseen capacity of 2500 students, the fifth school will likely be full at the moment it is opened or soon thereafter.
 Given the timelines experienced, a sixth school should already be in the pipeline.

 These issues and more generally the lack of long-term planning have been raised over recent months by the APEEEs, Staff Committees, Trade Unions and AdP (Association des Parents - Crèches / Garderies in Brussels), and a discussion has already been launched at a December meeting of the Brussels Task Force attended by the Secretary General and Belgian authorities.
-The Future of the Brussels Schools is regularly treated by the Brussels Steering Group (the so-called "Groupe de Suivi"), a periodic meeting of different stakeholders in Brussels (See: APEEE and the Brussels Schools).
+The Future of the Brussels Schools is regularly treated by the Brussels Steering Group (the former "Groupe de Suivi"), a periodic meeting of different stakeholders in Brussels (See: APEEE and the Brussels Schools).
 Unfortunately, the renewed mandate for the Groupe de Suivi, approved by the Board of Governors in December 2020, has narrowed the potential scope of the group and placed new limitations on the involvement of the four Brussels APEEEs, the Staff Committees and Future Parents (AdP).
 It is a troubling development given the issues at stake.

 In the meantime, the APEEE will continue to raise the issues with the EEBI Administrative Board.